GabrielEMD/QRCodeGenerator/README.md

 Specify if the QR should have transparency with the "-t" or "--transparent" parameter.
 Adjust the "--color" parameter to choose the color of the QR code.
 Adjust the "--size" and "--amount" parameters in the script to control the size and density of the QR code.
+Adjust the "--image" y "--image-witdh" parameters in the script to add an image y control the image size in the middle of the QR code.

 Notes
 Make sure to have Python installed and the required libraries before running the script.